 Early in 1842, Joseph Smith taught me the principle of marriage for eternity, and the doctrine of plural marriage.
 He said that in teaching this he realized that he jeopardized his life; but God had revealed it to him many years before as a privilege with blessings, now God had revealed it again and instructed him to teach with commandment, as the Church could travel (progress) no further without the introduction of this principle.
 I asked him to teach it to some one else.
 He looked at me reprovingly and said, “Will you tell me who to teach it to?
 God required me to teach it to you, and leave you with the responsibility of believing or disbelieving.”
 He said, “I will not cease to pray for you, and if you will seek unto God in prayer, you will not be led into temptation.”4

 Cordelia C. Morley recounted a similar situation: “In the spring of forty-four, plural marriage was introduced to me by my parents from Joseph Smith, asking their consent and a request to me to be his wife.
 Imagine if you can my feelings, to be a plural wife, something I never thought I ever could.
 I knew nothing of such religion and could not accept it.
 Neither did I.”5 However, Cordelia had second thoughts and was sealed to the Prophet after his death.

-None of rejections resulted in any retaliation from Joseph Smith, either directly or indirectly.
+None of the rejections resulted in any retaliation from Joseph Smith, either directly or indirectly.
 In two cases, that of Sarah Pratt and Jane Law, the details are unclear but after publicly accusing Joseph of impropriety, he responded aggressively to counter their charges.
-In all of these accounts, if the women had not mentioned the interaction, it probably would have been lost to later generations.
+In each of these accounts, if the women had not mentioned the interaction, it probably would have been lost to later generations.